ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    * If any such group members are found, the Group Manager MUST evict them from the OSCORE group.
 That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new keying material is not provided to those evicted members.
 This also includes adding their relinquished Sender IDs to the most recent set of stale Sender IDs for the OSCORE group (see {{Section 7.1 of I-D.ietf-ace-key-groupcomm-oscore}}), before rekeying the group.
 Such evicted group members can rejoin the OSCORE group, thus obtaining the new group keying material together with a new, valid OSCORE Sender ID.

-* Every group member, upon receiving updated values for 'hkdf', 'sign_enc_alg', and 'alg', MUST either:
+* Every group member, upon receiving updated values for 'hkdf', 'gp_enc_alg', and 'alg', MUST either:

    - Leave the OSCORE group (see {{Section 9.11 of I-D.ietf-ace-key-groupcomm-oscore}}), e.g., if not supporting the indicated new algorithms; or

    - Remain in the OSCORE group and use the Group OSCORE Security Context after having updated it as defined above.

-   Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
-The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

 * Every group member, upon receiving updated values for 'cred_fmt', 'sign_alg', 'sign_params', 'ecdh_alg', and 'ecdh_params' MUST either: